-In the previous article we discussed monitoring of the network interfaces using netlink.
+In the previous article, we discussed the monitoring of the network interfaces using Netlink.
 Now it’s time to do something more complex and interesting.
 Let’s discover how to get and print the system routing table like “ip route” command.